mason-chase/crud-test-laravel/docs/Steps.md

 - Note that lots of consideration were taken into account that you can see in the [todos.md](./todos.md) in the **MUST** and **Notes** sections.

+## 3. customer model and factory
+In this step we create a basic eloquent model for the customer and a decent factory. then seed the database for further inspections.
+- **Note**: I never use ```repository design pattern``` along side of Laravel, I am totally against it and have very good reasons for that.